-A spectacular trek, Everest Base Camp Helicopter Trek is suitable to those trekkers who have limited time hiking to Everest Base Camp.
-We trek slowly to Everest Base Camp with enough acclimatize day and return to Kathmandu by Helicopter as we climb up Kalapatthar and reach at Everest Base Camp.
+Everest Base Camp Helicopter Trek-11 days EBC Heli trek is a spectacular trek, suitable to those trekkers who have limited time trekking to Everest base camp and return on foot.
+We trek slowly to Everest Base Camp with enough acclimatize days and return to Kathmandu by Helicopter flight.
+Once we visit Everest base camp and climb Kalapatthar.

-Autumn and Spring are the best season for heli trek to Everest Base Camp.
-The weather and temperature are perfect at this time of year.
-It is neither cold or hot.
-It is sunny and warm in the day time and star in the open blue sky at night.
-But prepare for the colds.
+Autumn and Spring are the best season for Everest Base Camp Trek.
+The weather and temperature are perfect.
+It is neither cold nor hot.
+It is sunny and warm in the day time and star on blue sky at night.
+Please prepare for colds.
 This is an adventure trek.

-There is no any problem to sleep and eat in the trails.
-The nice teahouses lodges are along the trail.
-They give you warm welcome and warm hospitality.
-You will get almost all the basic facilities like paying hot-shower, wifi to mini bar and restaurant on every teahouses.
-So Everest Base Camp Helicopter Trek is no more adventure now that you think.
+No problem to sleep and eat in the trail as there are nice teahouse lodges along the trail.
+They serve good accommodations and meals with warm hospitality.
+You will get almost all the basic facilities like paying hot-shower, WI-FI to mini bar and restaurant on every teahouses.
+Hence, Everest Base Camp Helicopter Trek is no more adventure now what you think.